Raz18/mattress-ui-api/README.md

 1. Installs dependencies and Playwright browsers
 2. Executes all tests (UI + API)
-3. Generates Allure reports
+3. Generates Allure results
-4. Uploads artifacts: Playwright HTML report, Allure results, screenshots, traces
+4. Uploads artifacts: Allure results bundle, screenshots, traces, console logs

-Access reports via the **Actions** tab in your GitHub repository.
+Access reports via the **Actions** tab in your GitHub repository and download the Allure artifacts to view the execution history locally.

 ## 🧪 Test Scenarios